dmlc/gluon-nlp/docs/api/notes/sequence_sampling.rst

 Sequence Sampler
 ++++++++++++++++

-The previous generation results may look a bit borning.
-Now, let's use sequence sampler to get some more interesting results.
+The previous generation results may look a bit boring.
+Now, let's use sequence sampler to get some more exciting results.

 ``SequenceSampler`` simply samples from the contextual multinomial distribution produced by the language model at each time step.
 Since we may want to control how "sharp" the distribution is to tradeoff diversity with correctness, we can use the ``temperature`` option in ``SequenceSampler``, which controls the temperature of the softmax function.